COURSE DESCRIPTION

 Course Components:

-- Weekly video lecture
+- Weekly video lecture by Mr. Salvucci

-- Weekly quiz
+- Weekly, auto graded quiz

 Teacher-Student Interaction:

-- Mr. Salvucci will not be available to students taking the self-paced course.
+- Mr. Salvucci will not be available to students taking the self-paced course

 How to Take This Course: